 The Help Group requires three letters of recommendation to be sent through the reference portal of the online AAPI.

-All application materials must be received by November 15, 2020, at 11:59 PM Pacific Standard Time and will only be accepted via the online AAPI.
+All application materials must be received by November 10, 2023, at 11:59 PM Eastern Standard Time and will only be accepted via the online AAPI.

 When all application materials have been received, selected applicants will be contacted for interviews.
-Notifications of interviews will be completed on or before December 15, 2020.
-Interviews and Internship Open Houses will be conducted virtually in January.
+Notifications of interviews will be completed on or before December 15, 2023.
+Although The Help Group has historically hosted interviews and open houses in person, all interviews and open houses this past recruiting season were virtual.
+The program will wait for APPIC’s recommendation and guidance from state and federal officials to determine the format of interviews and open houses that will likely occur in January of 2023.
 Interns will be selected based upon matching the applicant’s training needs and interests with the needs, interests and mission of the agency and the internship program.
-For further information, Dr. Barajas, the Senior Director of Psychology Training, can be reached by e-mail at: email@example.com
+For further information, Dr. Lord, the Director of Psychology Training, can be reached by e-mail at: email@example.com

 Alumni Photo Gallery